10 Top Books to Become a Video Game Developer in 2024

 10. Best Book for Total Beginners: Getting Started with Unity

-This book will help you to learn to create immersive 3D games and Virtual Reality experiences with Unity 2018.
+This book will help you to understand the essential administrative tasks in Windows Server 2012, and will also introduce you to the new features in R2.
 You will be able to build custom scripts to make your game characters interactive.

 After reading the book, you will be able to: